Mconley91/fake-sign-up-form/README.md

 # fake-sign-up-form
-A mock-up form demonstrating HTML and CSS form control
+A mock-up website to demonstrate my understanding of basic HTML form controls, input validation, and CSS styling.